We don't just talk cars ... we teach how to buy them.

 Honda Civic: The Civic has simply been one of the most popular vehicles ever sold in the U.S. since debuting in 1972.
 It is a full efficient, solidly built vehicle that has set the standard for reliability in a compact car.
 It's simply a "can't miss" choice.

-The more readily available used Civics are from its seventh and eighth generations.
-The eighth generation has been produced since the 2006 model year and include base DX, LX, EX, EX-L and Si models.
+Very good choices can be found in both its seventh and eighth generations.
+The eighth-generation was produced in the 2006 model year through the 2011 model.
+It includes base DX, LX, EX, EX-L and Si models.
 There's also additional DX Value Package, LX-S, Hybrid and GX sedan models.
 All models feature a wide range of safety features, including antilock brakes (ABS), front-seat side airbags and full-length side curtain airbags.
 The base DX model, however, is fairly sparse when it comes to features, so those looking for more typical features such as air-conditioning and power accessories will need to look at some of the higher trims.

 Overall Pros: Capable yet fuel-efficient engines, attractive and roomy cabin, solid crash test ratings, sedan or coupe availability.